-For nearly forty years, Tor Books, Forge Books, Tor Teen, and Starscape have been dedicated to publishing the best in genre fiction for adult, teen, and middle-grade readers.
+For over forty years, Tor Books, Forge Books, Tor Teen, and Starscape have been dedicated to publishing the best in genre fiction for adult, teen, and middle-grade readers.
 In 1979, when I founded the company, our intent was to focus on fiction, often grounded in science past, present, and future, starting with prehistoric fiction—which would be science fiction based on anthropology—and stretching across history and the present into a future which is often extrapolated from possibilities suggested in physics and other scientific fields of today.

 The resulting list not only includes books from a wide range of genres, but has managed to win recognition in all of these fields.
 A diverse list like ours comes from an editorial staff with diverse interests.
 I want editors to reach beyond those founding concepts.
 To have the freedom to do work that interests them with authors that they enjoy reading.
 Our editors bring passion to every project and are dedicated to finding and publishing the best books in every genre.
 It is a pleasure to introduce them to you.